RGWillhoft/course3project/CodeBook.md

 ### [,3] - subject variable

-The `subject` is a numerical indication (1-30) of the volunteer performating the activity.
+The `subject` is a numerical indication (1-30) of the volunteer performing the activity.

 ### Measurement Data